 - ask clients to put together a list of competitors

-- survey customers and clients
+- survey of customers and clients

-- research industry associations and networks.
+- research industry associations and networks

-SEO consultant’s tip: For purchases that may not be a snap decision like technical merchandise, business to business products or commercial applications, focus on keyword competitors needed at every stage of the buying cycle from initial research to inquiring or purchasing.
+SEO consultant’s tip: For purchases that may not be a snap decision like technical merchandise, business-to-business products or commercial applications, focus on keyword competitors needed at every stage of the buying cycle from initial research to inquiring or purchasing.

 Age of domain

-Your competitor’s domain age is the date that a web page was first available for index and it is a trust factor for Search Engines.
+Your competitor’s domain age is the date that a web page was first available for index, and it is a trust factor for search engines.
 Ideally, a website would have accumulated quality backlinks, more web pages and so on over that period of time (see below).
-With all other things equal such as on and off page optimization, a website with an older domain will most likely rank better than a site that has just launched.
+With all other things equal, such as on and off-page optimization, a website with an older domain will most likely rank better than a site that has just launched.

 SEO consultant’s tip: To check the age of a domain you can visit the Whois Database which will give you free information about the age of the website and who the registrant is.